 God uses different methods to communicate the Gospel to people at different depths of depravity.
 At times, a Christian can pray with an unbeliever.
 At other times, a believer might ridicule the unrepentant in hopes of waking him up.
 Painful communication though is in no way reserved just for non-Christians.

 Paul uses dripping sarcasm telling the Corinthians that they do not need his counsel because they are full, rich, wise, strong and distinguished.
 They are even like kings, and all that without Paul's help (1 Cor.
 4:8, 10).
 Sarcasm stigmatizes destructive behavior and prods people toward righteousness (1 Cor.
 4:14).
 Paul also fell short of today's compassionate Christianity when he wrote that the government should minister terror, wrath and vengeance against the evildoer and that the sword should be used against them (Rom.
 13:3-4).
 The Apostle also erred by today's standards calling unbelievers fools (Rom.
 1:22) and the Galatians fools (Gal.
 3:1, 3).
 Incidentally, Jesus also called men fools (Mat.
 23:17, 19; 25:2-8; Luke 11:40; 12:20) when appropriate but never "without a cause" (Mat.
 5:22) according to His teaching.
-As King David wrote, "The fool has said in his heart, 'There is no God.'"
+Proverbs says that "he who hates correction is stupid" (Prov.
+12:1) and a generation earlier King David wrote, "The fool has said in his heart, 'There is no God.'"
 (Ps.
 53:1).
-Thus, atheists are fools and it is cruel to withhold this knowledge from them.
+Thus, atheists, for example, are fools and to always withhold this knowledge from them is cruel.

 Christians enjoy quoting, "No weapon formed against you shall prosper."
 However many shudder at the rest of the verse.
 For thus says the Lord, "Every tongue which rises against you in judgment you shall condemn" (Isa.
 54:17).
 Jesus taught that human beings will condemn the wicked.
 "The men of Nineveh will rise in the judgment with this generation and condemn it" (Mat.
 12:41).
-Jesus said, "For God so loved the world."
-Then two verses later He added, "but he who does not believe is condemned already" (John 3:18).
+Speaking of vengeance, the saints in heaven who no longer have a shred of false religiosity seek vengeance.
+For of course, vengeance is good, for "vengeance is Mine" says the Lord (Deut.
+32:35; Rom.
+12:19) saith the Lord.
+True, we ourselves are not to exact vengeance on our enemies, "but rather give place to wrath" and that place is with "the governing authorities...
+For rulers are... a terror... to evil. ... for he does not bear the sword in vain; for he is God’s minister, an avenger to execute wrath on him who practices evil" (Rom.
+12:19; 13:1, 3-4).
+This "is the patience and the faith of the saints."
+So in heaven, "the souls of those who had been slain for the word of God... cried with a loud voice, saying, 'How long, O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth?'”
+(Rev. 6:9-10).
+Once that vengeance is complete, an angel will say, "Rejoice over her, O heaven, and you holy apostles and prophets, for God has avenged you on her" (Rev. 18:20).
+Remember that Jesus said, "For God so loved the world."
+Two verses later though He added, "but he who does not believe is condemned already" (John 3:18).
 By today's Christian standard, no unbeliever would know that he is condemned, because most believers will not communicate this vital truth.
 John 3:16 is nice.
 John 3:18 is not nice.

 Jesus was a man, not a girl.
 Christianity today has been emasculated.
 Men and women are different and they communicate differently.
 Women are softer and nicer than men, and thank God that they are.
 However, men are not supposed to be women.
-Today, Christian ministers are expected to behave like women.
+Today, pastors are expected to behave like women.
 That foolishness is a death sentence for many unbelievers.
+Isaiah described adults who act like children.
+"They say to... the prophets, 'Give us no more... of what is right.
+[Instead] tell us pleasant things'", nice things (Isaiah 30:10).
 Strength, confidence, conviction and tough love appeal to those who are searching.
-Thus Jesus is a beacon to real seekers.
-But for those wanting to get lost, Christ is like a street sign that has been reversed by a troublemaker.
+Thus Jesus, lifted up and gruesomely killed, draws all men to Himself like a beacon for the real seekers who humble themselves.
+But for those wanting to stay lost, Christ is like a street sign that has been reversed by a troublemaker.

 Today we are way nicer than God.
 It is tragic.
 This spiritual plateau that the Church has reached conveniently reduces the chances for confrontation.
 Nice people rarely rebuke, judge, confront, accuse or condemn.
 Nice people have less stress.
 It seems the only ones that Christians are quick to judge and condemn are fellow believers who judge and condemn the wicked.
 Go figure.

-Listen also to Bob's Nicer than God BIble study album which is downloable or available on MP3-CD!
+Listen also to this Nicer than God Bible study presented by Bob Enyart available as a downloadable or on MP3-CD!